13 circular coastal walks in North Wales

 Offering a wealth of historical sites, including Flint Castle, Basingwerk Abbey, the holy well of St Winefride, and the ancient Wat's Dyke earthwork, come witness this piece of history with one of the best circular coastal walks in North Wales!

-• Follow the Wales Coast Path from Flint Castle towards Basingwerk Abbey, then you’ll inland through the Greenfield Valley Heritage Park to follow the Wat's Dyke Way back to Flint.
+• Once you pass by the Abbey you’ll turn inland through the Greenfield Valley Heritage Park towards Holywell.
+Then follow the Wat's Dyke Way back to Flint.

-Length: 7.8 miles
+• Length: 7.8 miles

 An image of the beach and sea from the South West Coastal Path.